API reference

 list | None – The

-value of the variable or thedefault
+listvalue of the variable or thedefaultvalue.

 Examples